typescript-eslint/typescript-eslint/packages/parser/README.md

 - **`useJSXTextNode`** - default `true`.
 Please set `false` if you use this parser on ESLint v4.
 If this is `false`, the parser creates the AST of JSX texts as the legacy style.

+- **`project`** - default `undefined`.
+This option allows you to provide a path to your project's `tsconfig.json`. **This setting is required if you want to use rules which require type information**.
+You may want to use this setting in tandem with the `tsconfigRootDir` option below.

+- **`tsconfigRootDir`** - default `undefined`.
+This option allows you to provide the root directory for relative tsconfig paths specified in the `project` option above.

+- **`extraFileExtensions`** - default `undefined`.
+This option allows you to provide one or more additional file extensions which should be considered in the TypeScript Program compilation.
+E.g. a `.vue` file

 ### .eslintrc.json

 ```json